 Rejecting a car should not be your first move

-Rejecting a car isn’t as simple as going back to the dealer and walking out with a nice fat cheque.
-The dealer will want to conduct their own assessment of the vehicle to decide if they agree with your contention that the vehicle should be rejected.
+Despite the Act providing a clear right to reject a faulty car, it isn’t as simple as going back to the dealer and walking out with a nice fat cheque.
+The dealer will want to conduct their own assessment of the vehicle.
+They may well not agree with your contention that the vehicle should be rejected.

-When you reject the vehicle, the dealer has to buy the car back from you for the same price you paid for it.
-You have to sign the registration forms back over, and if there is finance on the vehicle then that has to be cancelled as well.
+When you are rejecting a car, the dealer has to buy it back from you for the same price you paid for it.
+You have to sign the registration forms back over.
+If you have finance on the vehicle, that has to be cancelled as well.

 Next page: What are the grounds for rejecting a car?